BPhil. MPhil. MSc. DPhil

 Exploring the Emergence and Impact of Augmented Cognition through Edge Cognition

 Can cognition be truly augmented, or is it merely modified or extended by technological interventions?
 This raises questions about the nature of cognition itself, including its limitations, potentialities as agents interact with their environment: how does augmented forms of cognition emerge from human cognitive sophistication, and, in turn, how does augmented cognition affect the human species, sociocultural dynamics, individuals, and the natural world?

-In addition to her research, Ines is also a co-founder and vice-president of the International Society of the Philosophy of the Sciences of the Mind, a thriving organisation with over 600 members.
-Her contributions to the field of philosophy have been recognized through her election to the Women in Philosophy Committee and the Committee in Diversity and Inclusivity at the Australasian Association of Philosophy.
-In short, Ines Hipolito is a highly accomplished researcher whose work has already had a significant impact on the field of cognitive science.
+Beyond her research, she is also a co-founder and vice-president of the thriving International Society for the Philosophy of the Sciences of the Mind, which is a growing community with over 600 members.
+Inês also served as an elected member of the Women in Philosophy Committee and the Committee in Diversity and Inclusivity at the Australasian Association of Philosophy from 2017 to 2020.

 is for everyone